bkesterJP/content-ops-starter-jp2/content/pages/index.md

         tagline: ''
         subtitle: Development Tools
         text: >
-          Above built a no code data management platform that abstracted away traditional databases and logic layers so product managers could build working prototype software in about a day.
+          Above is a no code data management platform that abstracts away traditional database and logic layers so product managers can build working prototype software in about a day.

-          Acquired confidentially in 2021
+          In R\&D mode.
         image:
           type: ImageBlock
           url: /images/Above.png